arcweb/arcwell/README.md

 You can also double-check that things are good by confirming the Docker Compose configuration is now working.
-If this command displays configuration and exists successfully, you are good to go:
+If this command displays configuration and exits successfully, you are good to go:

 ```
 docker compose config